-- Your doctor will ask for a copayment for the office visit and additional copayments for each x-ray that is performed while you are there. - Your hospital will ask for separate cost sharing for outpatient hospital medical services and any radiological tests or Medicare Part B drugs administered while you are there. - Your pharmacist will ask for a separate copayment for each prescription he or she fills. - The specific cost sharing that will apply depends on which services you receive.
+- □ Your doctor will ask for a copayment for the office visit and additional copayments for each x-ray that is performed while you are there. - □ Your hospital will ask for separate cost sharing for outpatient hospital medical services and any radiological tests or Medicare Part B drugs administered while you are there. - □ Your pharmacist will ask for a separate copayment for each prescription he or she fills. - □ The specific cost sharing that will apply depends on which services you receive.
 The Medical Benefits Chart below lists the cost sharing that applies for each specific service.

-There is no There is no Abdominal Aortic Aneurysm Screening coinsurance or coinsurance or A one-time (once per lifetime) screening copayment for copayment for ultrasound for people at risk.
-The plan only members eligible members eligible covers this screening if you have certain risk for this preventive for this preventive factors and if you get a referral for it from screening. screening. your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+Abdominal Aortic Aneurysm Screening There is no coinsurance, copayment, or deductible for A one-time (once per lifetime) screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist. members eligible for this preventive screening.